 There are also attacks of anxiety, which are also known as panic attacks.
 These are situations where an intense fear or panic overtakes you and comes on with seemingly no warning.
 There can be obvious triggers for those with phobias, but if you experience an anxiety disorder, it can be brought on by several issues.

-Though they do not last for long periods, anxiety attacks can be very frightening to deal with.
+Can an anxiety attack last long?
+Though they do not last for long periods, the different types of anxiety attacks can be very frightening to deal with.
 It can feel as though you have lost complete control and that a heart attack may be happening.
 Shortness of breath, sweating, and shaking are all common with these types of attacks as well.

 Experiencing anxiety attacks is a serious issue, and it is important to avoid known triggers or situations until you have sought professional help.
 Panic attacks are very treatable, and there are plenty of people that have become panic free with only a few treatment sessions.
 Treating panic attacks is important because if they come at an inopportune time (like driving), it can be very dangerous for your health and others' health.